 My Simple Whole Roast Chicken is incredibly juicy, flavorful, and perfect for Sunday dinner!
-I’ve created a Whole30 & Paleo version of my favorite roast chicken recipe, and it’s just as good as the original!
-Simple for beginners, but a favorite of pros!
+This Whole30 & Paleo version of my favorite roast chicken recipe with carrots is just as mouth-watering and delicious as the original!

 I’m scared of whole chickens.
 Where do I start??